Last reviewed by Dr Philippa Kaye and scan expert Gill Harrison: April 2024

 5. Horse or train heartbeat

-At your dating scan, you may hear your baby's heartbeat – if your sonographer's scanning equipment has sound – and you may find your midwife uses a handheld Doppler device to listen to your baby's heartbeat at one of your antenatal appointments (though this is more routine later on in your pregnancy).
+At your antenatal appointments (though this less routine early in your pregnancy than later), you may find your midwife uses a handheld Doppler device to listen to your baby's heartbeat.
 If you do hear your baby's heartbeat, listen hard: does it sound more like a galloping horse or a runaway train?
 If it's a galloping horse, so the theory goes, you're having a girl; if it sounds like a train, you're having a boy.

-Some people have refined this heartbeat theory further to say if your baby's heartbeat rate is at under 140 beats per minute, it's a garland if it's over 140 beat per minute, it's a boy.
+Some people have refined this heartbeat theory further to say if your baby's heartbeat rate is under 140 beats per minute, it's a girl, and if it's over 140 beats per minute, it's a boy.

 TELLTALE BODY SIGNS